 Dental anxiety?
 Our Knoxville dentists will make you feel at ease.

 Millions of adults suffer from dental anxiety or dental phobia.
-Dr. Stephen Malone and Dr. Erin L. Noble in Knoxville, TN know that fear of the dentist is a serious problem.
+Dr. Stephen Malone and Dr. Michael J. Costa, Jr. in Knoxville, TN know that fear of the dentist is a serious problem.
 Patients who are afraid of visiting the dentist often delay treatment, and, as a result, they face a high risk for dental decay, gum disease, and tooth loss.
 Fortunately, our dentists have an acute awareness of dental anxiety.
 They understand that anxiety is a very real problem, and that it is not the patient’s fault.
 Therefore, they offer guidance and sedation options to ease patients’ nerves and enable them to receive the treatment they need.

 Our dentists are exceptional when it comes to spending conversation time with patients before examination and treatment.
 Their goal is to get to know the people who come to them, empathetically listen and understand each person’s unique dental history, concerns and oral health desires.
 They are not judgmental but do have a desire to help you achieve improved oral health, and they will collaborate with you in developing a comfortable plan for your care.